jhtran989/CS-491-Advanced-Game-Dev-Project-2/README.md

 ## TODO

-- door check on BOTH sides (or condition)
+- door check on BOTH sides (or condition) -- have array and check boundaries (keep list of UNLOCKED rooms)
+- fire collision trigger check

 ## Important Notes